misterpotts/fabricate/docs/api/components.md

     subtractEssence(essenceId: string, quantity?: number): void;

     /**
      * Lists all the components referenced by this component's Salvage options.
-May be an empty array.
+Might be an empty array.
      *
      * @returns {ComponentReference[]} - The components referenced by this component, if any */ getUniqueReferencedComponents(): ComponentReference[];

     /**
      * Lists all the essences referenced by this component.
-May be an empty array.
+Might be an empty array.
      *
      * @returns {EssenceReference[]} - The essences referenced by this component, if any */